 CES, 27 Kirkland Street Cambridge, MA 02138, Goldman Room, Busch Hall

 The European Commission concluded that Ireland granted undue tax benefits of up to €13 billion to Apple.
 This is illegal under EU state aid rules, because it allowed Apple to pay substantially less tax than other businesses.
 The Commission can order recovery of illegal state aid for a ten-year period preceding the Commission's first request for information in 2013.
 Ireland must now recover the unpaid taxes in Ireland from Apple for the years 2003 to 2014 of up to €13 billion, plus interest.
 In fact, the tax treatment in Ireland enabled Apple to avoid taxation on almost all profits generated by sales of Apple products in the entire EU Single Market.
 This is due to Apple's decision to record all sales in Ireland rather than in the countries where the products were sold.
 This structure is however outside the remit of EU state aid control.
-If other countries were to require Apple to pay more tax on profits of the two companies over the same period under their national taxation rules, this would reduce the amount to be recovered by Ireland.
-Read more about The European Commission vs Apple.
-Should have Brussels intervened?
+If other countries were to require Apple to pay more tax on profits of the two companies over the same period under their national taxation rules, this would reduce the amount to be recovered by Ireland....
+Read more about Europe vs. Google/Google vs. Apple

 RCC Conference Room, 26 Trowbridge St., Cambridge MA